We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig. 5.
 Effect of increased brightness on the image.

-Good embroidery design should have as low number of trims (jump stitches) as necessary, in order to speed-up the sewing process and to make embroidery nicer.
-If there are no trims or color changes, design is sewn in a single 'draft'.
-Sometimes it is not possible to avoid trim, but digitizer should minimize their number in the design.
-To avoid too many trims, it is necessary to place start and end point of areas which are close one to the other so that they could be connected with Connection objects.
-There should be minimum distance between end point of one object and start point of the other, so that connection is as short as possible ('nearest point connection).
+To avoid too many trims, it is necessary to properly place the start and end points of the areas.
+If these areas are close one to the other, place their start and end points so that they can be connected with Connection objects.
+There should be a minimum distance between the end point of one object and the start point of the other, so that the connection is as short as possible ("nearest point connection").

 Fig. 6.
-Nearest point connection between two fill objects.
+Nearest point connection between the two fill objects.

-Note: it is not necessary to use always only the nearest point connections.
-The gap between connected objects can be covered by object of another color.
-In such a case, connection should be hidden beneath this object, even if it is not a nearest point connection.
+Note: it is not always necessary to use only the closest point connections.
+The gap between connected objects can be covered by an object of a different color.
+In such a case, the connection should be hidden under this object, even if it is not the closest point connection.

 Click on the red color in the palette (top right corner of the screen) to select red color for objects that we are going to create.

 Select the Fill tool and place the first node on a place of letter E that is nearest to the letter m.
 Now the Studio is in a 'creation/editing' mode.
 Letter E will have start point and fill end point on the same place, because it is a first letter in the word.
 Digitize whole letter by placing nodes around the letter.
-Rectangular node is end of the curve.
-Circular node is middle point of the curve.
-Move the middle points to the side to adjust the curves.
+Rectangular nodes are ends of the curve segments.

 Fig. 7.
 Digitizing of letter E.